-However, in many cases, I don’t believe BLW is actually executed by families in a way that really makes use of the core concept.
-Many families offer the same, simple, ultra-soft food, meal after meal (banana, avocado, sweet potato, rice rusks, yogurt, oatmeal etc.), but fail to really branch out and take advantage of the full gamut of foods out there, in a strategic way, that actually allows babies to gain the true benefits of improved eating skills (after all, their baby is self-feeding still).
-And, I see many babies are served food at mealtime in their highchair, and left to their own devices, while parents tend to the kitchen, or are distracted by their phones.
+However, in many many cases, I don’t believe BLW is actually executed by families in a way that really makes use of the core concept.
+Many families offer the same, simple, ultra-soft food meal after meal (banana, avocado, sweet potato, rice rusks, yogurt, oatmeal etc.), but fail to really branch out and take advantage of the full gamut of foods out there, in a strategic way that actually allows babies to gain the true benefits of improved eating skills (after all, their baby is self-feeding still).
+And I see many babies are served food at mealtime in their highchair, and left to their own devices, while parents tend to the kitchen or are distracted by devices.
 After all…their baby is self-feeding still.

 At the same time, even when done properly, there are still potential concerns with iron status and timely introduction of allergenic foods.
-For babies who don’t show the interest, or ability to self-feed, right around 6 months of age, (which is when the World Health Organization (WHO) recommends to start introducing solid foods since breastfeeding alone no longer meets all of baby’s nutrient needs), sufficient intake of specific nutrients may be delayed until a BLW baby catches up with the skills required to take in enough food.
-For many babies, the ability to reach and grab food on their own may not happen until closer to 8 months of age, and in turn, they aren’t able to consume a significant amount of high iron foods twice a day and be introduced to allergenic foods early, as is recommended.
-This problem isn’t seen with puree feeding, since babies who don’t show the ability to self-feed yet can still willingly receive purees.
+For babies who don’t show the interest, or ability to self-feed right around 6 months of age, (which is when the World Health Organization (WHO) recommends to start introducing solid foods since breastfeeding alone no longer meets all a babies nutrient needs), sufficient intake of specific nutrients may be delayed until a BLW baby catches up with the skills required to take in enough food.
+For many babies, the ability to reach and grab food on their own may not happen until closer to 8 months of age, and in turn they aren’t able to consume a significant amount of high iron foods twice a day and be introduced to allergenic foods early, as is recommended.
+This problem isn’t seen with puree feeding since babies who don’t show the ability to self-feed yet can still willingly receive purees.

 There’s no “one size fits all” approach

 And so I ask…is there a perfect method?